Panasonic TZ90 vs ZS80

 Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, and both provide the same movie specifications (4K/30p).

 Apart from body and sensor, cameras can and do differ across a variety of features.
-The TZ90 and the ZS80 are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
-Moreover, their viewfinders offer an identical resolution of 1166k dots.
+The two cameras under review are similar with respect to both having an electronic viewfinder.
+However, the one in the ZS80 offers a substantially higher resolution than the one in the TZ90 (2330k vs 1166k dots).
 The adjacent table lists some of the other core features of the Panasonic TZ90 and Panasonic ZS80 along with similar information for a selection of comparators.